 The general, signs of a manic episode include:

-When your elevated or irritable mood is accompanied by manic symptoms most of the day, almost every day, for at least one week, you may be diagnosed with the manic episode.
+When your elevated or irritable mood is accompanied by manic symptoms most of the day, almost every day, for at least one week, you may be diagnosed with a manic episode.

-In bipolar disorder, manic episodes fluctuate with periods of low emotion, which are called as depressive episodes.
+In bipolar disorder, manic episodes fluctuate with periods of low emotion, which are called depressive episodes.